 VLK Architects Break Ground on Arlington ISD's Career and Technical Center

-The new 169,800 square foot CTC building will provide courses and internships gearedtowards high school students that have the desire to pursue careers in different technical, medicaland broadcasting fields.
+The new 169,800 sf CTC building will provide courses and internships gearedtowards high school students that have the desire to pursue careers in different technical, medicaland broadcasting fields.